Jeff Steinberg MD Logo

 1. Assessing The Brain

-Brain imaging is a common way for a clinical-neurologist to assess the brain’s functioning.
+Brain imaging is a common way for a clinical neurologist to assess the brain’s functioning.
 This may include brain imaging (e.g., PET scan, MRI) to detect genetic disorders that have been linked to specific types of brain diseases, or functional MRI (fMRI) to detect changes in the way the brain responds to different tasks.

 When evaluating the function of the brain, clinical neurology often focuses on the areas that are likely responsible for the patient’s symptoms.
-For example, people with ADHD often have lower than average intelligence.
+For example, people with ADHD often have lower-than-average intelligence.
 This may lead clinical neurology to look for factors that may be related to low brain functioning, such as injury, illness, medication side effects, diet, and other environmental factors.

 2. Brain–behavioral Interactions

-Another way clinical-neurologist evaluates brain function is by looking for interactions between the brain and the nervous system.
+Another way clinical neurologists evaluate brain function is by looking for interactions between the brain and the nervous system.
 This is known as the “neurobiome,” and is perhaps most prominent in children, who may have underlying brain disorders.
 For example, a person with an underactive amygdala (the part of the brain that regulates emotion) may have difficulty controlling their emotions.
 This may have implications for social interaction and, as such, lead to a ” biosocial” problem, as the person may be perceived as ” cold” or ” distant” by those around them.

 3. Assessment of Learning and Memory